pressbooks/docs/_pages/saml-sso.md

 *   **SingleLogoutService**: URL Location of the IdP where SLO Request will be sent.
 *   **[Bypass](#bypass-domains-behaviour)**: Bypass the "Limited Email Registrations" and "Banned Email Domains" lists under Network Settings.
-*   **[Forced redirection](#forced-redirection-behaviour)**: hide the Pressbooks login page and go directly to the insitutions's SAML2 login page.
+*   **[Forced redirection](#forced-redirection-behaviour)**: Hide the Pressbooks login page and go directly to the insitutions's SAML2 login page.
-*   [**Customize Button Text**:](#customize-button-text) This field allows network managers to customize the label of the "Connect via SAML2" button in the Pressbooks login page.
+*   [**Customize Button Text**:](#customize-button-text) Customize the label of the "Connect via SAML2" button in the Pressbooks login page.
 If Forced Redirection is checked, then this field is disabled.

 Out of the box, the plugin requires the Assertion elements of the Response to be both encrypted and signed.
 [These settings can be changed]((https://github.com/onelogin/php-saml/#settings)) using a filter, example: